pulumi/terraform-provider-google-beta/website/docs/r/storage_bucket.html.markdown

 * `force_destroy` - (Optional, Default: false) When deleting a bucket, this boolean option will delete all contained objects.
-If you try to delete a bucket that contains objects, Terraform will fail that run.
+If you try to delete a bucket that contains objects, the provider will fail that run.

 * `location` - (Optional, Default: 'US') The [GCS location](https://cloud.google.com/storage/docs/bucket-locations)